hatchcredit/AndroidTechScreen/README.md

         brew tap AdoptOpenJdk/opendjk # this tap is deprecated and should only be used for JDK15!! brew install adoptopenjdk15
         ```
+This repo is configured for both Kotlin and Java ☕️ ; we encourage you to use _whichever language you feel most comfortable in_.

 Here are the libraries the starter kit currently has:
 - Kotlin